2 Data and its variations

 Think about other models which you use which are approximate or may be wrong.

 Observational data is collected by observing subjects in their natural environment without manipulating variables.
-This approach is particularly useful for understanding behaviours, interactions, and processes as they occur naturally.
-Observational data is non-intrusive, capturing real-world behaviours and interactions, and can be qualitative or quantitative, including descriptive notes or numerical measurements.
+This approach is particularly useful for understanding behaviours, interactions, and processes as they occur naturally in a given environment.
+Observational data is usually non-intrusive, capturing real-world behaviours and interactions, and can be qualitative or quantitative, including descriptive notes or numerical measurements.

 For example, researchers may conduct classroom observations to analyse teacher-student interactions, classroom dynamics, and student engagement.
 Video recordings of classrooms have been analysed to tailor teaching strategies that improve student performance.
 A study might record how teachers provide feedback during lessons and assess its impact on student motivation.

 Researchers might record how children interact with peers during free play to understand early socialization patterns.
-Linguistic development studies can also utilize observational data by examining parent-child interactions at home to study language skills development.
-For instance, counting the number of words spoken by parents and analysing sentence complexity can reveal links to a child’s vocabulary growth.
+Linguistic development studies can also utilise observational data by examining parent-child interactions at home to study language skills development.
+For example, counting the number of words spoken by parents and analysing sentence complexity can reveal links to a child’s vocabulary growth.

-On the other hand, experimental data is collected by manipulating one or more variables under controlled conditions to establish cause-and-effect relationships.
-This approach is essential for testing hypotheses and determining the efficacy of interventions.
+On the other hand, experimental data is collected by changing (sometimes called varying, manipulating) one or more variables under controlled conditions, usually to establish cause-and-effect relationships between variables.
+This approach allows for testing hypotheses and determining the efficacy of interventions.
 Experimental data is characterised by controlled conditions where variables are manipulated while others are held constant, allowing researchers to determine whether changes in one variable directly affect another.
-Randomization is often employed to ensure unbiased assignment of treatments or interventions.
+Various systemic methods are often employed to ensure unbiased assignment of treatments or interventions.
+We will talk about them later.

 Another dimension for the classification of data is quantitative and qualitative.
 Within these, data can be further categorised based on its measurement level and characteristics.